stevelcl/windows7-ms17-010-penetration-testing/README.md

 ---

+## 🛠️ Tools Used
+- Kali Linux
+- Nmap
+- Metasploit
+- AutoBlue-MS17-010
+- John the Ripper
+- Windows 7 Virtual Machine
+---
+## ⚠️ Disclaimer
 This project was conducted in a controlled lab environment for educational purposes only.
+No unauthorized systems were targeted.